-Being pH balanced, the formula is also said to be completely suitable for painted brake components as well, thus helping Meguiar's Ultimate All Wheel Cleaner achieve an all-around spotless finish on your wheels.
+Being pH-balanced, the formula is also said to be completely suitable for painted brake components too, thus helping this alloy cleaner achieve an all-around spotless finish on your wheels.

 This Bilt Hamber Auto Wheel Cleaner is arguably the complete package with its pH-neutral formula which Bilt Hamber boasts can be universally applied to any type of wheel.

 Simply spray the solution on, and its unique colour-changing formula should help you identify every single inch of dirt so you're ready to wipe away with your sponge or brush.
 It's water soluble as well, so can be hosed down afterward.